Kaef/ulisp-esp/README.md

   * comment out the line "#define USE\_TFT\_eSPI\_LIB in file esp-wrover-kit-display.h (around line 11)
 * PS2Kbd:
   * copy ulisp-esp/libraries/PS2Kbd folder to arduino-libraries-folder or download PS2Kbd library from github

+Please respect the licences of the used libraries.

 ### Changelog:
 * 2019-03-20: PS/2 keyboard support (including parenthesis highlighting)